Mark-Ma-1988/PhotoSolution/README.md

 - View, expand and edit an image in its original size
 - Compress images
 - Comtomize some UI properties, like color and title.
+- AutoLayout, support both portrait and landscape for all the different screen sizes.

 ## Installation